lalamove/challenge/mobile.md

   - Add marker on the map based on the provided lat/lng.

 ### What we expect from you?
-Production ready code that you are proud of.
+Production ready solution that you are proud of.

 ## Technical Requirement
 1. Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)